Table of contents

 Comfort

-The Salomon X Ultra 4 GTXs are comfortable out of the box.
-Their supportive, springy midsole and stable outsoles guarantee a smooth and cushioned ride that makes the X Ultra 4s an amazingly versatile shoe.
-We recommend them for everything from rocky scrambles and marshy routes to steep, sandy ascents and long, flat trail runs.
+The Salomon X Ultra 4 GTX is comfortable out of the box with almost no break-in time.
+We hit the trails immediately after unboxing these shoes and experienced no issues with blisters or hot spots.
+The springy yet stable midsole guarantees a smooth and cushioned ride that makes the X Ultra 4s an amazingly versatile shoe.
+Our testing revealed they’re a stellar choice for everything from rocky scrambles and marshy routes to steep, sandy ascents and long, flat trail runs.

 However, the unique Salomon Quicklace system takes some getting used to.
-The Quicklace uses a self-tensioning cord that can loosen over the course of a hike and needs to be re-tightened throughout the day.
+The Quicklace uses a self-tensioning cord that can loosen over the course of a hike, so it may need to be re-tightened throughout the day.
+Additionally, the lace pocket for keeping the pull tab out of the way is very small.
 This system limits alternate lacing configurations, which might be a drawback for some users who want a more customized fit for their foot shape and size.

 Traction